mike-babb/mike-babb.github.io/_posts/2025-05-18-finding-word-relationships-v3.md

 ---
 layout: post
-title: "Word relationships"
+title: "Word relationships: Found even faster"
-date: 2025-04-09
+date: 2025-05-19
 categories: NumPy, tHe MaTrIx, data visualization, anagrams
 ---

 I implemented a few new techniques to see if I could decrease the processing time in my finding word relationships project.
-See the [README.md](https://github.com/mike-babb/finding_anagrams?tab=readme-ov-file#update-may-10-2025) for more information a few new plots.
+See the [README.md](https://github.com/mike-babb/finding_anagrams?tab=readme-ov-file#update-may-10-2025) for more information and few new plots.
 The four techniques I tried were:
 * Explicitly setting [NumPy data types](https://numpy.org/doc/stable/user/basics.types.html)
 * moving operations to the GPU via [CuPy](https://cupy.dev/)
 * Optimizing the creation of the search spaces